Kaho’olawe is the smallest main island in the Hawaiian chain.

 A series of unauthorized occupations of the island begins to protest and stop the military bombing.
-Finally, members of the Protect Kaho’olawe ‘Ohana (PKO) filed a federal lawsuit to ensure a complete clean up of the island.
+Finally, Protect Kaho’olawe ‘Ohana (PKO) members filed a federal lawsuit to ensure a complete clean up of the island.
 A year later, a federal court ruled the Navy must conduct an environmental impact statement on activities on the island.

 A consent decree is signed between the Navy and PKO, and the Navy is required to begin soil conservation, re-vegetation, and goat eradication efforts.